Times of Grace (album)

 Times of Grace is the sixth studio album by American post-metal band Neurosis, released on May 4, 1999 through Relapse Records.
 It continued the band's development of the post-metal genre and demonstrates gothic rock and progressive rock influences.
 This album and Grace, an ambient companion by the band's alter-ego Tribes of Neurot, are designed to play alongside each other.
 Times of Grace marked the beginning of the band's long lasting working relationship with recording engineer Steve Albini.

+The album has received acclaim since its release, and is regarded as one of the best releases in Neurosis' discography, sometimes even exceeding the praise given to its predecessor, Through Silver in Blood.

 Background and composition

 In 1996, Neurosis released Through Silver in Blood to critical and popular acclaim.
 Following extensive touring, the band returned to the studio in October 1998 to begin Times of Grace.
 As the band's debut release featuring the production of Steve Albini, who would become a regular Neurosis collaborator, Times of Grace has been called "the first album where Neurosis started to sound like Neurosis."
 Numerous publications praised Albini's work on the album, highlighting the weight and immersion of the production.
 The album has a natural and unrefined sound, and Albini's work both preserved and accentuated that organic quality.